Court Yard Hounds: Formation of Court Yard Hounds

 Court Yard Hounds was formed in 2009 when Maguire and Robison wanted to return to the studio however Maines was still reluctant to do so.

 The duo's project was announced in January 2010 and the album features Emily on lead vocals.
 Robison said that the album is "very personal" and she would also be joined by singer-songwriter Jakob Dylan on a track called "See You in the Spring".
 The band signed to Columbia Records and released their self-titled debut album on May 4, 2010.
 Their first public appearance as Court Yard Hounds was on March 18, 2010 at the Americana Music Association's SXSW showcase in Austin, Texas.
-With Robison on lead vocals she is backed up by her sister Martie, with other band members consisting of Natalie Maines' father, Lloyd Maines, on guitar, and other members from the Dixie Chicks' backing band; the debut album was also recorded in Maguire's home studio.
+With Strayer on lead vocals she is backed up by her sister Martie, with other band members consisting of Natalie Maines' father, Lloyd Maines, on guitar, and other members from the Dixie Chicks' backing band; the debut album was also recorded in Maguire's home studio.

-According to Maguire and Robison, the Dixie Chicks have not parted ways.
+According to Maguire and Strayer, the Dixie Chicks have not parted ways.
 And still continue to make appearances including touring with the Eagles and Keith Urban in 2010 and appearing at selected events, such as the Calgary Stampede, in 2013.

 Court Yard Hounds' second studio album, Amelita, was released on July 16, 2013.
 "Sunshine," the album's lead single, was released on June 10, 2013.

 In 2015, the Dixie Chicks announced a tour of Europe for the following year, later also announcing a tour in North America, their first tour in years.